 The old town on the island of Korcula is charming, resembling a miniature version of Dubrovnik.
-An island which includes dark, dense woods which gave the island its original name of Korkyra Melaina (Black Korcula), coves and rolling hills.
+An island that includes dark, dense woods gave the island its original name of Korkyra Melaina (Black Korcula), coves and rolling hills.

 Korcula is definitely a highlight of any visit to Croatia, with many opportunities for secluded swims on the island’s many beaches.
 It’s also the home of some of Croatia’s finest wines and local olive oil.